Maulana Azad Library: Holdings

-The library's collection includes about 1,800,000 books, along with periodicals, pamphlets, manuscripts, paintings and photographs.
+The library's collection includes about 1,800,000 documents including books, periodicals, pamphlets, manuscripts, paintings and photographs.
 It aims at supporting students from all departments of the University.

 The library has a sizeable collection of early printed books in many languages including Latin translation of the Arabic work Book of Optics by Ibn al-Haytham (965–1039) published in 1572.
 The Library holds an invaluable collection of 15,162 rare manuscripts, one of which written on parchment in Koofi script is claimed to be inscribed by Ali (the fourth Caliph of Islam) 1400 years ago.
 Other items in the collection include several farmans (decrees) issued by Mughal rulers (including Babur, Akbar, Shahjahan, Shah Alam, Shah Alamgir, and Aurangzeb); a "shirt" on which the whole Qur'an is inscribed in khafi script; the Ayurved written in Telugu; and works by Bhasa written in Malayalam on palm leaves.

 The Oriental Division of Maulana Azad Library consists of about 200,000 printed books and periodicals.
 Donations received have been designated as special collections by the names of their donors.
 The Urdu collection with more than 100,000 books forms the largest part of the Oriental Division.
 A substantial number of rare and out-of-print publications of the 19th century belong to the Scientific Society of Sir Syed Ahmad Khan, Fort William College (Kolkata), Delhi College, Agra College and from the Royal Printing Presses of the courts of Delhi and Oudh.

 Among the large collection of Mughal paintings is the painting of Red Blossom by Mansoor Naqqash, court artist of the Emperor Jahangir.
 Some valuable Sanskrit works translated into Persian have also been preserved in the library.
 Abul al-Faiz (Faizi), an eminent scholar of Akbar's court translated several Sanskrit works into Persian, such as Mahapurana, Bhagavad Gita, Mahabharat and Lilavati.